 Avoiding and reducing waste directly benefits builders and owners in reducing costs and should be standard practice as part of every building project.
-Prior to commencement of construction, the owner and/or builder must submit a Waste Management Plan (Appendix J) to the Design Team to demonstrate that sustainable waste management requirements are understood and fulfilled.
+At the Formal Assessment stage, the owner and/or builder must submit a Waste Management Plan to the WEV Design Team to demonstrate that sustainable waste management requirements are understood and fulfilled.